jspsych/jsPsych/docs/markdown_docs/features/data.md

 ## Aggregating and manipulating jsPsych data

 When accessing the data with `jsPsych.data.get()` the returned object is a special data collection object that exposes a number of methods for aggregating and manipulating the data.
-The full list of methods is detailed in the data API.
-TODO: FILL IN LINK.
+The full list of methods is detailed in the [data module documentation](../core_library/jspsych-data.md).

 Here are some examples of data collection manipulation.